Cynsar-Foundation/saelor.heroku/Readme.md

 - It's generally recommended to use a `Procfile` for defining processes like web and worker commands.
 However, this buildpack provides an example of how it can be done directly within the buildpack for demonstration purposes.
 - Always ensure that sensitive information like Google credentials is managed securely.

----

-That's a simple README covering the process.
-Adjust as needed for clarity or additional details relevant to your audience.
-If you're hosting this on a platform like GitHub, consider using markdown styling for better readability.